AI Legal

 1. Discovery call — We learn about your business, your AI systems, and your current compliance posture.
 This is free and takes about 30 minutes.
 You can book one here.

-2. Readiness assessment — We audit your AI inventory, vendor contracts, employee training, consumer notices, and documentation against each of the five FAIIR pillars.
+2. Readiness assessment — We audit your ADMT inventory, vendor documentation, consumer notices, human-review process, and records against each of the five FAIIR pillars.
 You get a scored report that tells you exactly where you stand and what needs to change.

 Who needs FAIIR?